 Regulatory compliance remains a critical concern for financial advisors, with technology playing an increasingly important role in monitoring, documentation, and reporting requirements.
 Modern compliance tools provide automated oversight while reducing administrative burden on advisory staff.

 Current compliance platforms monitor client communications, track investment suitability, and maintain audit trails for regulatory examinations.
-These systems flag potential issues before they become compliance violations, protecting both clients and advisory practices from regulatory problems.
+These systems flag potential issues before they become compliance violations, protecting both clients and advisory practices.

 Future-Proofing Your Technology Strategy